 - Double-click the top most layer to bring up the Properties panel for that layer.
 Click OK to accept the current values.

 - Go ahead and click OK again to apply the next step to both layers.

 - Now select the Layer Mask icon.
 A mask appears around the entire image.

 - With the Magic Wand selected, click inside the masked area.
 All pixels within the selection become transparent.
 Anywhere else becomes opaque.

-- When you finish filling the canvas, press Ctrl+D/⌘-I to deselect everything.
+- When filling the canvas, press Ctrl+D/⌘-I to deselect everything.
 Press Alt+Ctrl+A/Option+Command+A to merge the active layer into its parent group.